NASA-AMMOS/aerie/docs/source/contribute/documentation/examples/admonitions.rst

 Admonitions
 ===========

-At Scylla, we limit the admonitions.
-Although |rst| will allow for more, use the following:
+Although |rst| allows for more, we limit the admonitions we use to one of the following:

 * Note_
 * Caution_